renanxcortes/VisualizaFEE/README.md

 ## Consideration
 All the applications were developed by me, except for IdeseVis which was developed by Luís Henrique Paese (https://github.com/paeselhz) with my collaboration.

 In addition, MEG was developed with the collaboration of Luís Fernando Paese (https://github.com/paeselhz), Jéfferson Colombo and Fernando Cruz.
+Teste.